mbagg4152/protein-flavonoid-thesis-project/README.md

 If there are more than 3 points, then a call to `Plane.find_best_fit` is made in order to find the equation for the plane of best fit.

 #### `Plane.find_best_fit`
-Using the list of atoms for the plane, the program then makes all unique groups of 3 atoms then
+Using the list of atoms for the plane, the program then makes all unique groups of 3 atoms then creates separate `Equation` objects.
+Then these equations are iterated over and based on continuously takes the averages of the different values in the equation.
+Once the averages are found, then

 ### `Equation`